bnelsonemail/Warbler/documentations.md

   - **__init__.py:** This is the file that makes the folders act like modules
   - **utils.py:** This file should contain helper functions that are not tied to a specific model or HTTP route but are reusable across the authentication module.
 Any reusable utility functions for authentication or session management will go in this file.
   - **routes.py:** This file should focus on handling HTTP requests and responses.
 It interacts with forms, leverages model methods, and uses Flask-Login for session management.
+  - **templates:** After many iterations and debugging, it was determined that Flask was not willing to look in the proper file folder for templates.
+Therefore the templates for auth were moved to app/templates/auth.

 ## Removed and Updated Content